veebch/Bip39-Dice/README.md

 `python3 24thword.py`

 You will be given a list of 8 valid 24th words.
-Pick one (eg by rolling 3 dice using and using the method above to get a number between 1 and 8, and no need to tell the program which), write it with the other 23.
+Pick one (eg by rolling 3 dice using and using the method above to get a number between 1 and 8), write your chosen word with the other 23.
 This is a valid wallet seed, and you can use it with [Electrum](http://electrum.org) or some other wallet application.

+You should also consider backing up these seed words on metal.

 ## Thanks!